autowarefoundation/autoware-documentation/docs/how-to-guides/performance_analysis.md

 - Fix CPU frequency and disable turbo boost
 - Minimize timer interruptions
 - Offload RCU (Read Copy Update) callback
-- Isolate the paired core if hyperthreading enabled
+- Isolate the paired core if hyper-threading enabled

 To fulfill these conditions on Linux, a custom kernel build with the following kernel configurations is required.
 Note that even if Full tickless is enabled, timer interrupts are generated for scheduling if more than two tasks exist in one core.